dannguyen/journalism-syllabi/README.md

 <a href="http://wjcohen.home.mindspring.com/nwuindex.htm">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course is about evaluating and executing social science research.
+        This course is about evaluating and executing social science research.
 Journalism professionals increasingly need to analyze, interpret and use research methods employed in the social sciences.
-Knowledge of these methods is increasingly important for informing audiences about the findings of researc...</em></p>
+Knowledge of these methods is increasingly important for informing audiences about the findings of researc
+        </small></p>

         <p>Instructors: Peter Miller, Warren Cohen</p>
     </td>
     <td>
-        Northwestern University
+        <small>Northwestern University</small>
     </td>
   </tr>